 While we were shuffling along like little blue ducklings following their sewer-guide-mother-duck-man, I kept my eyes wide open for any crawling creatures.
 I spotted countless of floating turds (naturally), but also noticed a shimmering and slimy blob just above the water.
 I asked one of the guides to point his flashlight to the wall and this is what we saw (I may have slightly manipulated the colours to make this image seem more impressive).

 After a staggering 300 metres, the walk was over and we all emerged in the middle of the busiest shopping street of Breda.
 I felt like a (really smelly) celebrity wearing the trendiest suit of the fashion season.
-I asked one of the guides why they had put up those birthday flags in the sewer and he told me they had once celebrated a colleague’s 50th birthday at their workplace and decided to keep them around.
+I asked one of the guides why they had put up those birthday flags in the sewer, since it seemed rather odd.
+He told me they had once celebrated a colleague’s 50th birthday at their workplace and decided to keep them around.
+Why not, I suppose!

 This man works for the municipality and he happily answered all my annoying questions.
 We discussed the severity of sewer smells and jointly concluded it really isn’t that bad for what is basically a freeway for faeces.
-He also revealed that at certain places sewers can actually smell quite nice, like a drain close to candy factories and certain chemical companies (he said it often smells like mint and cleaning product).
-Sewer workers do always take a measuring device with them to keep track of any potentially harmful gases in the air.
+He also revealed that at certain places sewers can actually smell quite nice.
+Think of a drain close to candy factories and certain chemical companies (he said it often smells like mint and cleaning product).
+Sewer workers do always take a measuring device with them.
+This helps them to keep track of any potentially harmful gases in the air.

-I also asked whether other parts of the sewers in Breda were the same size as the portion we had walked through, but he told me that the drain we had gone into actually belonged to the widest part in the city.
-I’m not even 170 cm tall and even I kept bumping my elbows and head against the walls, imagine squeezing into even smaller passageways!
-In terms of weather conditions, the spring is apparently the best time to visit the sewers, since precipitations levels are reasonable and temperatures underground balance around a comfortable 20 degrees.
+I also asked whether other parts of the sewers in Breda were the same size as the portion we had walked through.
+Surprisingly, he told me that the drain we had gone into actually belonged to the widest part in the city.
+I’m not even 170 cm tall and even I kept bumping my elbows and head against the walls.
+Just imagine squeezing into even smaller passageways!
+In terms of weather conditions, the spring is apparently the best time to visit the sewers.
+This is because precipitation levels are reasonable and temperatures underground balance around a comfortable 20 degrees.

 NOW!
 For a bit of bonus material, I will show you a very rare photo of me in stylish sewer ensemble: